daavidee/hcsr04/README.md

 <h1>About</h1>
-This is a library which will interface a Raspberry Pi with the HC-SR04 ultrasonic sensor through the use of an ATmega328P (internal 8MHz oscillator) for precise ultrasonic sensing. (uses i2C bus between the Pi and AVR)
+This is a library which will interface a Raspberry Pi with the HC-SR04 ultrasonic sensor through the use of an ATmega328P (internal 8MHz oscillator) for precise ultrasonic sensing.
+Uses the i2C bus between the Pi and AVR.

 <h1>Installation</h1>
 Flash the sketch to a suitable AVR (I used avrdude and linuxspi with my raspberry pi as an ISP) and test with the ping_test.py or the hcsr04 class